 To begin with, most INFPs have strong principles and internal values.
-People with this personality type do not tire in defending ideas they hold dear and they are very devoted to both individuals and causes.
-This trait is the core focus of some of the best INFP careers – for instance, INFPs tend to be brilliant writers and they can be extremely persuasive when writing about a cause that they consider important.
-It goes without saying that some of the greatest writers were or are INFPs – this personality type is unmatched when it comes to writing skills.
-If you are an INFP and such a career interests you – by all means, give it a try, especially since internet gives you an excellent platform.
+People with this personality type do not tire in defending ideas they hold dear, and they are very devoted to both individuals and causes.
+This trait is the core focus of some of the best INFP careers.
+For instance, INFPs tend to be brilliant writers, and they can be extremely persuasive when writing about a cause that they consider important.
+It goes without saying that some of the greatest writers were or are INFPs; this personality type is unmatched when it comes to writing skills.
+If you are an INFP and such a career interests you, by all means, give it a try, especially since the Internet gives you an excellent platform.
 You will likely be pleasantly surprised.

 Next, the INFP personality type is one of the very few types whose ideal career list includes service-oriented roles.
-INFPs are sincerely interested in other people and, for better or for worse, tend to put their wishes above their own.
-Combined with creativeness, this personality trait makes INFPs skilful counsellors, social workers or psychologists.
-Some other typical careers make excellent use of such personality characteristics as well – many INFPs can be found in academia or other related professions.
+INFPs are sincerely interested in other people and, for better or for worse, tend to put others’ wishes above their own.
+Combined with creativeness, this personality trait makes INFPs skilful counsellors, social workers, or psychologists.
+Some other typical careers make excellent use of such personality characteristics as well; many INFPs can be found in academia or other related professions.

 INFPs are very growth-oriented, but they are also highly sensitive and very vulnerable to criticism.
-This is further complicated by their tendency to work alone – INFPs do not usually feel too comfortable in careers that are typically associated with stressful or teamwork-oriented environments.
-Some of the best INFP careers turn this trait into a great advantage – for instance, INFPs can be truly inspiring religious workers, musicians or personal coaches.
-These careers tend to be very individualistic and require a lot of personal effort – this would make most INFPs quite happy.
+This is further complicated by their tendency to work alone.
+INFPs do not usually feel too comfortable in careers that are typically associated with stressful or teamwork-oriented environments.
+Some of the best INFP careers turn this trait into a great advantage.
+For instance, INFPs can be truly inspiring religious workers, musicians, or personal coaches.
+These careers tend to be very individualistic and require a lot of personal effort, which would make most INFPs quite happy.

-Overall, the INFP personality type is very rare, complex and enigmatic – INFPs seek careers that are more than just jobs.
+Overall, the INFP personality type is very rare, complex, and enigmatic, and INFPs seek careers that are more than just jobs.
 People with this personality type need to know that what they do strongly resonates with their internal values and core principles.
 As already mentioned, there are quite a few careers highly suitable for INFPs—they simply need to find a worthy cause.

 If you would like to learn more about the INFP career paths and professional development, as well as read about the experiences of other INFPs, download the INFP In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: